 Receiving an inheritance from a loved one can be thrilling, but for some it may also cause some concern.
 In fact, there are a host of questions you may have when you receive the news that an inheritance is coming your way – including, “Does this mean that I’m going to have to pay tax on this inheritance?”
 Inheritance tax is different from estate taxes, which is also different from (although related to) the gift tax.
 Whether or not you will be required to pay an inheritance tax depends on which state you, the beneficiary, live in.
 Here are the answers to five common inheritance tax questions as it applies to beneficiaries that are residents of Nevada.

-An inheritance tax is a tax levied on money or property received from the estate of someone else.
+In general, an inheritance tax is a tax levied on money or property received from the estate of someone else.
 In those states that still impose an inheritance tax, the rate will depend usually on the type of beneficiary you are.
 In other words, spouses and children of the deceased are generally taxed at a much lower rate than others.
 In some states, certain categories of heirs are exempt from the tax completely.

 No. 2 – Do I have to worry about a Nevada inheritance tax?

-No!
+No, you don’t need to worry about a Nevada inheritance tax!
 Nevada is among the majority of states that does not impose an inheritance tax.
 The federal government no longer levies an inheritance tax either.
 Beneficiaries of an estate will inherit the estate tax-free, and they receive a “step-up” in basis that can allow them to sell those assets immediately without paying capital gains tax.

 No. 3 – Is inheritance tax the same as estate tax?

 Basically, the difference between inheritance taxes and estate taxes is who is responsible for paying.
 Inheritance taxes are paid by the person receiving the money or property from someone else.
 Whereas, estate taxes are due from the estate of the person who has died, when the property is transferred to heirs and beneficiaries.
-The estate tax laws vary from state to state, and Nevada is one that does not impost an estate tax for those individuals that die as residents of Nevada or owning property in Nevada.
+The estate tax laws vary from state to state, and Nevada is one that does not impose an estate tax for those individuals that die as residents of Nevada or owning property in Nevada.
 For federal tax purposes, the federal government will only tax the deceased person’s estate if the value of the estate (including prior gifts made above the annual exclusion amount) exceeds $5.45 million in 2016.

 No. 4 – What if the person giving me money is still alive?